loydg/svg_wordcloud/README.md

 Several other typefaces can be chosen.
 With the exception of the WeePeople typeface, the resulting output can be viewed by any web browser that has access to the internet - all the font information is accessed from Google Fonts.
 To produce the output for the overlay examples, modify the script as follows - set the background color to white, set the SVG text to blue and the PNG text to red.

+## Opening the output in vector drawing programs
 The Output can also be opened by Adobe Illustrator, Affinity Designer or Inkscape - **IF** you have the font installed on your machine. **BUT**...

 Inkscape ignores the font-weight set in the SVG.
 You'd probably have to write a Python plugin to fix that.
 So if you're using Inkscape, only make wordclouds with normal weight fonts.